Read about how we process personal data and find out about your privacy rights.

 Throughout the course of the research carried out under the remit of BIMM’s Research and Enterprise Strategy, personal data will be processed where necessary.

 Where research involves human participants (data subjects), the research will be subject to an ethical review process.
 Research participants will also be provided with an information sheet relating to the specific piece of research they are participating in, as well as the necessary consent form(s) to ensure transparency and clarity regarding data collection, use, and retention.
-BIMM Institute has created consent forms in a standard approved format that is aligned with sector practice.
+BIMM University Berlin has created consent forms in a standard approved format that is aligned with sector practice.

 General notice regarding photography and video